openjdk/guide/src/guide/jbs-jdk-bug-system.md

 ## Updating an issue while fixing

 Once you are made, or you make yourself, the assignee of an Issue you take on the responsibility of moving the issue through to resolution and providing the current status, and ultimately leaving a record for others in the future to understand what happened.
-There are no real rules for how you manage the bug while you are assigned to it, as it depends on the type and importance of an issue.
+There are no set rules for how you manage the bug while you are assigned to it, as it depends on the type and importance of an issue.
 A simple update to the doc needs little to be done, fix the problem and close the issue; an intricate timing issue or crash should be handled differently - documenting your progress in identifying the problem (for example
 [JDK-8212207](https://bugs.openjdk.org/browse/JDK-8212207),
 [JDK-6984895](https://bugs.openjdk.org/browse/JDK-6984895),
 [JDK-8287982](https://bugs.openjdk.org/browse/JDK-8287982)
-), this is especially helpful if you ultimately move the Issue to a different area as you have found that the problem lies elsewhere or is closed as [Will Not Fix]{.jbs-field}.
-Your updates can provide a resource to others to better understand the code.
+), this is especially helpful if you ultimately move the Issue to a different area as you have found that the problem lies elsewhere, or is closed as [Will Not Fix]{.jbs-field}.
+Your updates then provide a resource to others to better understand what has been done or the code.
 See [The Importance of Writing Stuff Down](https://stuartmarks.wordpress.com/2023/02/22/the-importance-of-writing-stuff-down) for a good explanation as to why it is also important to write an evaluation when something is not fixed.

 Some additional fields should be filled in as you get a better understanding of the issue:
 - for a regression, if you identify the fix that caused it add a link to that issue (and add a [regression_]{.jbs-field}*(ID)* label) and set the _Introduced in Release_ field.
-- The description usually explains what went wrong and how the failure was found, then there's some investigation and eventually the root cause is found.
-At this point the Summary should be updated to correctly describe the bug.
-The Description however should remain a description of how the failure was found.
+- The [Description]{.jbs-field} usually explains what went wrong and how the failure was found, then there's some investigation and eventually the root cause is found.
+At this point the [Summary]{.jbs-field} should be updated to correctly describe the bug.
+The [Description]{.jbs-field} however should remain a description of how the failure was found.

 ## Resolving an issue